2016–2022 Yemen cholera outbreak

 An outbreak of cholera began in Yemen in October 2016.
 The outbreak peaked in 2017 with over 2,000 reported deaths in that year alone.
+In 2017 and 2019, war-torn Yemen accounted for 84% and 93% of all cholera cases in the world, with children constituting the majority of reported cases.
 As of November 2021, there have been more than 2.5 million cases reported, and more than 4,000 people have died in the Yemen cholera outbreak, which the United Nations deemed the worst humanitarian crisis in the world at that time.
 However, the outbreak has substantially decreased by 2021, with a successful vaccination program implemented and only 5,676 suspected cases with two deaths reported between January 1 and March 6 of 2021.

 Vulnerable to water-borne diseases before the conflict, 16 months went by before a program of oral vaccines was started.
 The cholera outbreak was worsened as a result of the ongoing civil war and the Saudi Arabian-led intervention in Yemen against the Houthi movement that began in March 2015.
 Airstrikes damaged hospital infrastructure, and water supply and sanitation in Yemen were affected by the ongoing conflict.
 The government of Yemen stopped funding public health in 2016; sanitation workers were not paid by the government, causing garbage to accumulate, and healthcare workers either fled the country or were not paid.

 The UNICEF and World Health Organization (WHO) executive directors stated: "This deadly cholera outbreak is the direct consequence of two years of heavy conflict.
 Collapsing health, water and sanitation systems have cut off 14.5 million people from regular access to clean water and sanitation, increasing the ability of the disease to spread.
 Rising rates of malnutrition have weakened children's health and made them more vulnerable to disease.
 An estimated 30,000 dedicated local health workers who play the largest role in ending this outbreak have not been paid their salaries for nearly ten months."